UPPMAX/R-matlab-julia-HPC/docs/matlab/introMatlab.rst

 .. admonition:: Your expectations?

-    - Find best practices for using MATLAB at UPPMAX, HPC2N, and LUNARC
+    - Find best practices for using MATLAB at UPPMAX, HPC2N, LUNARC, NSC (Tetralith), and PDC (Dardel)
     - Toolboxes and Add-Ons
     - HPC performance with MATLAB